 Most Xbox games are over 1GB to 2GB in file size.
 They need a strong Wi-Fi connection or preferably a consistent LAN connection to download them successfully.

-If you have installed a dual-band router in the office or at work, you can connect to a faster 5 GHz Wi-Fi frequency band.
+If you have installed a dual-band router in the office or at work, you can connect to a faster Wi-Fi frequency band of 5 GHz.
 For best results, we recommend using the Ethernet connection (if possible).

 Step 1: Launch the Windows Settings app (use Windows + I keys).